This piece is part of Rebel Well: a Starter Survival Guide to a Trumped America for Teens and Emerging Adults.

 FOR THOSE WHO EXPERIENCE RELIGIOUS INTOLERANCE

 Set up a plan for what to do if you need to go underground — hopefully you won’t ever need it, but it will help you locate resources and genuine supporters in the community even if you only wind up using them for emotional or other less dire support.
-Start looking now for interfaith groups, which often have a strong social justice bent, and get involved with their work, building support along the way.
+Start looking now for interfaith groupsexternal link, opens in a new tab, which often have a strong social justice bent, and get involved with their work, building support along the way.

-National advocacy groups like the Anti-Defamation League, Council on Islamic-American Relations, Sikhs for Justice, Hindu American Foundation, Friends Committee, and more are committed to tracking and acting on hateful acts, while the Southern Poverty Law Center and American Civil Liberties Union are interested in your civil rights as a person of faith.
-If you want to resist/take progressive action in the company of other Jews, look up Bend the Arc.
-Both state and federal law include a range of faith-related provisions that specifically outlaw against discrimination in housing, employment, education, and more, and these laws are unlikely to face repeal in the near future.
+National advocacy groups such as the Council on Islamic-American Relationsexternal link, opens in a new tab, Bend the Arcexternal link, opens in a new tab, IfNotNowexternal link, opens in a new tab, Sikhs for Justiceexternal link, opens in a new tab, Hindu American Foundationexternal link, opens in a new tab, Friends Committeeexternal link, opens in a new tab, and more are committed to tracking and acting on hateful acts, while the Southern Poverty Law Centerexternal link, opens in a new tab and American Civil Liberties Unionexternal link, opens in a new tab are interested in your civil rights as a person of faith.
+Both state and federal law include a range of faith-related provisions that specifically outlaw against discrimination in housing, employment, education, and more.
+These laws are unlikely to face repeal in the near future, but it is also important to be aware that they are more likely to be used to protect evangelical Christians than people of other Christian sects or religious faiths.

 FOR THOSE WHO ARE UNDOCUMENTED CITIZENS